jonathancwhite/ballistic-gatsby/src/pages/email-marketing/index.md

     all the fun.
 But we can share a few of the primary ingredients that we've included over the years to make email marketing a masterpiece.
 It all starts in the preparation.
-From proper setup to abide by anti-Spam laws, to connections with platforms, and to a "health analysis" of your existing email marketing, we build your foundations strong before any new campaigns are created.
-Next, we will consider audience optimization and ways we can take a laser-focused approach to reaching your people in the most effective way possible, while also giving them a unique and memorable experience.
+From proper setup to abide by anti-Spam laws, to connections with required platforms, and to a "health analysis" of your existing email marketing, we build your foundations strong before any new campaigns are created.
+Next, we consider audience optimization and ways we can take a laser-focused approach to reaching your people in the most effective way possible, while also giving them a unique and memorable experience.
 We'll lean on our artists to craft beautifully designed emails that are not only appealing to the eye, but also compelling to the mind - leading people to take meaningful action.
 As we take each email through rigorous testing to ensure deliverability, we will also have an eye on the performance of previous campaigns and active sequences, making sure that your emails are performing at or above industry benchmarks.
 And when it's all said and done, you'll receive regular reports and an opportunity to discuss performance and planning with our team of experts.
 ---